Cambridge-Hands-On-Science/Experiments/Experiments/Maths/Random Walks.md

 --Real World Applications--

-If you fancy it, theirs a great analogy between this experiment and genetic drift.
+If you fancy it, there's a great analogy between this experiment and genetic drift.
 Genes that develop in populations of animals normally have some selective bias for either adoption throughout the population or deletion.
 But genetic drift is the process of random genetic evolution, and has a strong analogy in a biased coin toss.
 From this it's possible to see that even a positive evolution (one that natural selection favours some percentage of the time) may be deleted by chance, or a deleterious one spread throughout the entire population.

 The key idea here is that when there is one or more boundary, i.e. the edge of the board, we see markedly different behaviour to that we'd expect for an infinite number of tests, where deleterious mutations would never remain in the population and we'd always expect to the brick to end up on the side that it's biased towards eventually.

-There are many other examples of random walks in nature, like photons in the solar atmosphere which take thousands of years to complete a 'drunkards walk' from the centre to surface of the sun and only eight minutes to make it all the way out to earth.
+There are many other examples of random walks in nature, like photons in the solar atmosphere which take thousands of years to complete a 'drunkard's walk' from the centre to surface of the sun and only eight minutes to make it all the way out to earth.
 More complex examples include the game of life, a simulation of how populations grow, receded and migrate over time.
 You could even mention the fact that for some random walks, even in infinite time you would not expect it to pass through all points.

-If you waned to link to something else you can use the monopoly print out to demonstrate a random walk on the board.
+If you wanted to link to something else you can use the monopoly print out to demonstrate a random walk on the board.
 If you land on community chest or chance there's another random element you could move else where but it's possibly best to ignore this.
 If you roll 3 doubles in a row you go to jail.
 If you can find put properties of this walk you'd be able to gain an advantage at this game.
 You can see the Kruskal's Count experiment for some other ideas related to this.

 --Transience/Recurrence--
 By flipping two coins you can do a random walk in 2d, ask people if you think you'd be able to get back to the start, will it take longer to fall off an edge.
 Then repeat in 3d where this isn't true.